 – D) The Odyssey

-– Answer: D) The Odyssey
+– Answer: B) The Canterbury Tales

 14. Who is the author of “The Golden Bough,” a book that influenced Eliot’s work?